clinwiki-org/Dockerfile/README.md

-# Dockerfile
+# ClinWiki Dockerfile
-Dockerfile for running clinwiki
+For quickly setting up a machine with all the requirements to run ClinWiki

+## Setup